Welcome to the Bee Meadow School Health Office

 - 1 dose of Influenza vaccine yearly by December 31st for children up to 59 months of age.

-KINDERGARTEN IMMUNIZATIONS REQUIRED FOR SCHOOL ENTRY
+KINDERGARTEN IMMUNIZATIONS REQUIRED FOR SCHOOL ATTENDANCE

 - 2 doses of MMR with one dose given on or after the first birthday